joshf/Indication/README.markdown

 So instead of linking to http://yoursite.com/some/directory/mydownload1.zip, link to http://yoursite.com/Indication/get.php?id=mydownload1

-To find this URL select the download and click the "Show Tracking Link" button
+To find this URL select the download and click the "Show Tracking Link" button whilst on the admin page

-This will log the count of the download and redirect users to the file or web page
+This will log the count of the download and redirect the user to the file or web page

-This script can also be called via $_POST just set the name of the form to ID and the value to the ID you wish to download
+This script can also be called via $_POST just set the name of your form to "id" and the value to the ID you wish to download

-To show the download count for one ID only, call http://yoursite.com/Indication/display.php?id=mydownload1.
+To show the download count for an ID, call http://yoursite.com/Indication/display.php?id=mydownload1.
 This could be done by linking directly to display.php, using an iframe or by using a PHP include

 **Examples:**